scraggo/bookmarks-markdown-utils/README.md

 Suite of command-line tools for Chrome bookmark management.
 Designed for users who want to store bookmark files in markdown format instead of managing a large collection inside of Chrome.

 Note: the configuration files are not included.
-They can be created with the schema below.
+They should be created inside their respective project directories with the schema below.

 ## DEC-Chr2Markdown

 Purpose:

 - Backup Chrome 'Bookmarks' file to directory in config file.
 - Convert file to markdown format.